rpimenta1/hotel_smart_prediction/README.md

 By forecasting cancellations ahead of time, HotelSmart can:

-- Take **proactive measures** to mitigate revenue loss
+- Take **proactive measures** to mitigate cost rise
 - **Optimize room occupancy** by adjusting inventory strategies
 - Improve planning and **boost profitability**

-This project isn’t just about predictive accuracy — it’s about using data to drive smarter, more resilient business decisions in an industry where timing is everything.
+This project is not only about about predictive accuracy but also, it’s about using data to drive smarter, more resilient business decisions

 ---